sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty Command switches the current user to the user betty.\n whoami Command prints the effective username of the current user.\n
+su betty Command switches the current user to the user betty.\n whoami Command prints the effective username of the current user.\n groups Command prints all the groups the current user is part of. \n